Cafecito (restaurant)

 Restaurant chain in Chicago, Illinois, U.S.

-Cafecito is a three-restaurant chain based in Chicago, Illinois.
+Cafecito is a three-restaurant chain based in Chicago, Illinois, United States.
 Owned by Philip Ghantous, Cafecito serves Latin American cuisine and has garnered a positive reception, especially for its Cuban sandwich.

 Description

 Cafecito is a chain of counter service coffee and sandwich shops in Chicago.
 The Latin American menu has included Cuban, egg, and other breakfast sandwiches, as well as soups, salads, batidos (milkshakes), and coffee, including Cuban espresso.
 The ropa vieja sandwich has skirt steak, plantains, black beans, and tomato creole sauce, and the chivito has steak, ham, bacon, fried egg, and mozzarella.
 The restaurant has vegan options as well.
 Sides have included roasted eggplant, cannellini bean salad, and artichokes.

-History

-The business is owned by Philip Ghantous.
-There are three locations, as of 2023.